General Tips for Strengthening Award Applications

-4. Write an outline for the essay portion.
-An outline can help provide focus and structure to the essay.
-Using an outline will allow you to present your arguments and ideas in a manner that supports your conclusions, yielding a more powerful essay.
+4. Outline.
+Outlines, bullet points, mind maps and other organizational strategies can provide focus and structure.
+This allows you to present your ideas (supported by evidence) in a manner that supports your conclusions, yielding a more powerful essay.

-5. Concentrate on your opening paragraph.
+5. Find a Hook.
 The lead or opening paragraph is generally the most important.
-It is here that you grab the reader’s attention or lose it.
+This valuable real estate allows you to grab the reader’s attention or lose it.
 This paragraph becomes the framework for the rest of the statement.

 9. If you have questions about your essay(s), or would just like someone else to read them over, you should visit the Writing Center.
-The Fred Meijer Writing Center, located in 120 Lake Ontario Hall, has on-site consultants in Allendale and Grand Rapids and is also available for virtual consultations.
+The Fred Meijer Writing Center has on-site consultants in Allendale and Grand Rapids and is also available for virtual consultations.
 Ask for a consultant trained by the Fellowships Office when you schedule your appointment.